onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/app-delivery-lifecycle/app-delivery-lifecycle.md

 ### Redirect URL

-This is the primary URI to which the end-users are redirected after they have successfully logged in.
+This is the primary URL to which the end-users are redirected after they have successfully logged in.
 The `additional redirect URLs` are not exported.
-See the [App Configuration](../app-configuration/app-configuration.md#creating-a-new-application) in order to change the redirect URI for an already deployed application.
-Since the redirect URL is set globally for the application, when building old application versions that relying on an old redirect URI, you might run into problems.
-It is a known version export limitation.
+See the [App Configuration](../app-configuration/app-configuration.md#creating-a-new-application) in order to change the redirect URL for an already deployed application.
+Since the redirect URL is set globally for the application, you may run into problems when building old application versions that rely on the old redirect URL.
+This is a known version export limitation.

 ## SDK Integration